eeiswerth/formlicious/README.md

 radio-group            | A stack of vertical radio buttons. dropzone               | A Dropzone for file uploads.
 See [Dropzone](http://www.dropzonejs.com/).
 Jump to the [Dropzone Configuration](#dropzone-configuration) to learn more. file-upload            | A file chooser that supports file previews prior to being uploaded.
-Jump to the [File Upload Configuration](#file-upload-configuration) to learn more.
+Jump to the [File Upload Configuration](#file-upload-configuration) to learn more. select				   | A select dropdown list.
+See the demo app for usage examples.

 For more detail on the types and what options affect their presentation and data binding.
 See below.